sara-nl/clouddocs/UvA-20170201/index.markdown

 ```

 ## <a name="hands-on"></a> Hands-on
 The hands-on tutorial has three parts.
-The exercises in part *A & B* will give you a first grasp for the `basic` usage of HPC Cloud.
+The exercises in part *A & B* will provide you with a first grasp for the `basic` usage of the HPC Cloud.
 Once you have completed and understood this, then continue to the *Extras* part with more `advanced` examples on the HPC Cloud.

   * [Part A](partA)
   * [Part B](partB)